RaphaelYu/TraceMind/README.md

 # install and scaffold a demo project
 pip install -e .

+# verify CLI wiring
+which python
+which pip
+which tm
+tm --help
+python -m tm --help

 tm init demo
 cd demo

 # execute the sample flow
 tm run flows/hello.yaml -i '{"name":"world"}'
 ```

+> Tip: if `which tm` does not return a path, activate your virtual environment and rerun `pip install -e .` so the console script is added to your `PATH`.

 ### Run in container